Las Vegas Debt Settlement

 Much like a professional athlete or television star, you have the right to attempt to renegotiate any contract at any time.
 In essence, that’s what Las Vegas debt settlement is: a renegotiation of what you owe a creditor to a lower amount.
 Debt settlement can get you out of debt without bankruptcy.

-Now, contract negotiation can be tricky at times, and that’s why athletes and actors have teams agents and attorneys to handle it for them.
-At Peters and Associates, we’re your agent and your lawyer.
+Now, contract negotiation can be tricky at times, and that’s why athletes and actors have teams of agents and attorneys to handle it for them.
+At PandA Law Firm, we’re your agent and your lawyer.
 We’ll negotiate with your creditors to reduce the amount you owe.
 This is very different from debt consolidation or even credit counseling who’s goal is to lower interest rates or payments.
-Your Peters and Associates attorney will LOWER THE AMOUNT YOU OWE your creditors.
-Typically, you’ll wind up paying back 20% to 40% of the total balance. (results may vary)
+Your PandA Law Firm attorney will LOWER THE AMOUNT YOU OWE your creditors.
+Typically, you’ll wind up paying back 30% to 50% of the total balance. (results may vary)

-That’s a good question, and probably one you should ask your Peters and Associates attorney during your free consultation.
+That’s a good question, and probably one you should ask your PandA Law Firm attorney during your free* consultation.
 The truth is that every person’s situation is different.
 But generically speaking, if you: